tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payments-API-Colombia.md

 {{< /tab >}}
 {{< /tabs >}}

-## Submit transaction with bank transfer
+## Submit transaction with bank transfer (PSE)
 This method lets you process the bank transfer payments of your customers.
-In Colombia, bank transfers are made through PSE, to perform an integration with this payment method, you need to follow these steps:
+In Colombia, bank transfers are made through PSE, to perform an integration with this payment method, you need to create a Payment form following these steps:

+1. Include a PSE button making clear that your customer will use _Proveedor de Servicios Electrónicos PSE_.
+* You can use the following names in Spanish:
+    - Débito desde cuenta corrient/ahorros
+    - Debito bancario PSE
+    - PSE
+* Do no use any of the following names
+    - Transferencia bancaria
+    - Débito de cuenta
+    - Tarjeta débito

-1. Query the available bank list to show them to the payer.
-To query the bank list, refer to [this method]({{< ref "Payments-API-Colombia.md#bank-list---pse" >}}).
+2. Query the available bank list to show them to the payer.
+To query the bank list, refer to [this method]({{< ref "Payments-API-Colombia.md#bank-list---pse" >}}).<br>You must update the the bank list in your system once a day.

-2. Show the list of banks as displayed below:
+3. Show the list of banks as displayed below:

 <img src="/assets/Payments/PSEBankList_EN.png" alt="PrintScreen" width="50%"><br>

 When the payer selects a bank, you must send the parameter `pseCode` of the selection in the extra parameter `FINANCIAL_INSTITUTION_CODE` in the request.

-3. Show a list to let the payer choose whether they are a _Natural_ (N) or _Legal_ (J) person.
+4. Show a list to let the payer choose whether they are a _Natural_ (N) or _Legal_ (J) person.
 Depending on what the payer choose, you must send the value in the extra parameter `USER_TYPE` in the request.
 The list must be displayed as follows:

 <img src="/assets/Payments/PSEPersonList_EN.png" alt="PrintScreen" width="50%"><br>

-4. Show a list to let the payer choose their identification type.
+5. Show a list to let the payer choose their identification type.
 You must send the ISO code of the value selected in the extra parameter `PSE_REFERENCE2` in the request.
 The list must be displayed as follows:

 <img src="/assets/Payments/PSEDocType_EN.png" alt="PrintScreen" width="50%"><br>